elnatannebiyu/ontime_auth_system/WEB_APPLICATION_TESTING_WEB.md

 ### 1.1 Background of the Organization

 AI TECHNOLOGIES PLC (ኤ አይ ቴክኖሎጂስ ኋላ/የተ/የግ/ማ) is an Ethiopian technology company focused on building digital platforms that support media, communication, and innovative services aligned with the country’s digital transformation agenda.
-The company delivers scalable software solutions and streaming platforms for local and regional audiences.
+The company delivers scalable software solutions and streaming platforms for global and regional audiences.

 On behalf of the OnTime Ethiopia team, we would like to extend our sincere appreciation to the Information Network Security Administration for its continuous efforts in advancing Ethiopia’s digital transformation and ensuring the nation’s cybersecurity resilience.
 The Administration’s leadership in creating a secure and empowering digital environment plays a crucial role in strengthening innovation, public trust, and national development.